-In Spreadsheets, several people can work together in the same sheet — all edits are automatically shared in real time.
+In Spreadsheets, several people can work together in the same sheet — all edits are automatically shared.
 Use permissions, revisions, and comments to create a seamless collaborative environment.

 All collaborators must have permission to access a Spreadsheet.
-If you are an Owner, you can check or grant permissions by clicking Permissions on the File tab.
+If you are an Owner, you can check permissions by clicking Permissions on the File toolbar.
 You can set permissions for the spreadsheet as a whole or just the current sheet.

-The Permissions editor shows the current groups and collaborators.
-Use the search box or scroll down the list to find specific collaborators.
-You can use the Filter button in the upper right corner of the dialog box to view collaborators by permission level.
+In Spreadsheet Permissions, you can use the search box or scroll down the list to find collaborators.
+Click the Filter icon to view collaborators by permission level.

 There are three permission levels:

-Owners have full rights to the document and can manage permissions.
+Owners have full rights to the file and can manage permissions.

-Editors can make changes to content and formatting.
+Editors can make changes to content and formatting, including adding new sheets.

 Viewers can look at a spreadsheet but can’t make any changes.